Reynolds Peak (California): Description

 Reynolds Peak is set 3 mi northwest of Ebbetts Pass in the Mokelumne Wilderness, on the common boundary that Humboldt–Toiyabe National Forest shares with Stanislaus National Forest.
 Reynolds Peak is situated on the crest of the Sierra Nevada mountain range, with precipitation runoff from the peak draining west to the North Fork Mokelumne River, and east into tributaries of the East Fork Carson River.
 Topographic relief is modest as the east aspect rises 1,100 ft above Raymond Meadows in one-half mile.
 Neighbors include Raymond Peak 1.7 mi to the north and Highland Peak, 5.1 mi southeast.
 The Pacific Crest Trail traverses the eastern base of the mountain, providing an approach option from Ebbetts Pass.

 Etymology

 At the recommendation of the US Forest Service, this landform's toponym was officially adopted in 1929 by the U.S. Board on Geographic Names to honor Gilbert Elmer Reynolds (1884–1928), for many years the managing editor of the Stockton Record and an advocate of forest conservation.
 He was a member of the Sierra Club and one of California's leading conservationists.
-He died at his office on July 21, 1928, of a heart attack at age 44, and was buried at the Stockton Rural Cemetery.